-Ficheall.ie organise fun and friendly one-day inter-school chess tournaments.
-These tournaments provide a focus for teachers to promote chess in primary schools during the winter months.
-Ficheall.ie place an emphasis on teamwork and students representing their schools at these tournaments.
-These tournaments are called Regional Tournaments.
+Ficheall.ie organise fun and friendly, one day inter-school chess tournaments.
+These tournaments provide a focus for teachers to promote chess in primary schools through the winter months.
+Our goal is maximum participation in chess, so the focus of these events is on teamwork and giving children the opportunity to represent their school in a non-competitive, friendly environment.

-To best assess if your students are ready for a Ficheall.ie Regional Tournament see the document below:
+Our Lessons page has everything you need to bring your students up to speed.
+To best assess if your students are ready for a Féile Fichille tournament see the document below:

 Ficheall.ie ask teachers promoting chess in their school to hand over naming the team to the students involved.
 As many schools choose to enter more than one team we discourage schools from labelling their teams as “Team A”, “Team B”, etc.